 1.)
 Due to their wrinkled faces, the tayra are known as “Cabeza del Viejo” or “Old Man’s Head” among the locals.

 2.)
-They are both arboreal (live in trees) and terrestrial (live on the ground).
+They are both arboreal (spend time in trees) and terrestrial (spend time on the ground).

 3.)
 Tayras are nocturnal (active at night).
 They have also been documented as being crepuscular (active at dawn and dusk).